garrettmmoore/jquery-game/README.md

 # jQuery Game

 ## Application
 Hello!
-This is a fun and interactive JavaScript game I built for web browsers.
-This web application uses jQuery to dynamically update the HTML.
+This is a fun and interactive jQuery game I built for web browsers.
+This web application is built with HTML, CSS, Bootstrap, Javascript, and jQuery to dynamically update the HTML.

 ## Access
 1. The site is deployed via GitHub Pages.